TLanetteRose/Clock-App-TLP/notes.md

 https://developer.mozilla.org/en-US/docs/Web/CSS/content
-04/02/2021-- starting app style again; reviewing 'revealing and hiding sticky footer'; Found information about hiding/revealing sticky footer with transitions. https://stackoverflow.com/questions/4528085/toggle-show-hide-div-with-button
+04/02/2021-- starting app style again; reviewing 'revealing and hiding sticky footer'; Found information about hiding/revealing sticky footer with transitions. https://stackoverflow.com/questions/4528085/toggle-show-hide-div-with-button Learned that 'innerText' can be use to change the writing on a button.